• Skip to primary navigation

 • Kimchi eggs and rice - one of my favorite ways to eat this dish (simply serve over warmed white or brown rice); add a little tamari or coconut aminos to the rice to season

-• Kimchi fried eggs - fry your eggs and add the kimchi to the pan just before serving
+• Kimchi fried eggs - fry your eggs and add the kimchi to the pan just before serving, to warm

 • Kimchi breakfast bowl - delicious variation with fried eggs, rice and asparagus